 The metal partition wall is another type of partition wall that is usually made of mild steel.
-The Bronze is also a very popular metal used to make partition walls.
+Bronze is also a very popular metal used to make partition walls.
 Vertical posts are first erected and space between them is covered by fixing sheets of mild steel or bronze.

 Metal laths can be conveniently used for forming partitions.
 Metal lath is available in a variety of patterns.
 In order to fix metal laths in position, they usually require a framework of steel or timber.
 After fixing, plastering may be carried out on both sides.
 Such partition maybe 50 mm thick.
 These partitions are suitable for office and industrial buildings.

-Following are the advantages of metal partition
+The following are the advantages of the metal partition

 ➤ Light in weight